 Bone marrow is the spongy tissue found inside bones.
 It contains stem cells that produce the body’s blood cells.
-A bone marrow transplant, also called a hematopoietic stem cell transplant, replaces unhealthy stem cells that can no longer produce blood cells with healthy cells.
+A bone marrow transplant, also called a stem cell transplant or blood and marrow transplant, replaces cancer cells or unhealthy stem cells that can no longer produce blood cells with healthy cells.
 Stem cells can be harvested for transplant from bone marrow, the umbilical cord blood or from peripheral blood (the blood that circulates throughout the body).

 While commonly called a bone marrow transplant, the procedure can also be called a peripheral blood stem cell transplant or a cord blood transplant, depending on the source of the stem cells.